louisnw01/lightweight-charts-python/docs/source/reference/toolbox.md

 | `alt R`             |  Ray Line  |
 | `⌘ Z` or `ctrl Z`  |  Undo |

-Right-clicking on a drawing will open a context menu, allowing for color selection and deletion.
+Right-clicking on a drawing will open a context menu, allowing for color selection, style selection and deletion.
 ___